 Solicitation: Winter Quarter of the AGPM Senior Thesis series

-- A working beta prototype build of their game (function and content complete).
+- A working prototype build of their game demonstrating its main mechanics and conceptual goals.

-- Three representative screen shots of the experience.
+- 3 (three) representative screenshots of the experience.

 - A one-minute trailer.

 - Complete and file a submission form on ludolab.ucsc.edu/gamego (forthcoming).

 Games will be reviewed with consideration to their fit within the four initiative categories above, the strength of the prototype (innovation, production quality, artistic voice), and the game’s commitment to representation and diversity within the field.